 Astounding outdoor and recreation activities, history, and an array of lodging and food options await visitors to St. George, Utah.
 While most families visit in the summer, St. George visitors in spring and autumn will find cooler temperatures and less crowded trails.
 Mild winters allow visitors to play on 10 area golf courses, as well as experience all the other incredible outdoor activities.

-Anasazi Natives have a long history in the area and St. George was later the site of the first Mormon temple west of the Mississippi River.
+Anasazi Natives have a long history in the area and St. George was the site of the first Mormon temple west of the Mississippi River.

 This is a sponsored article carefully crafted with the McCool Travel audience in mind.
 Thank you to Visit St. George and Travel Mindset for their support of fun, happy, and cool travel.